 • Surface Sprinkler Irrigation

-Lawn sprinklers that are built into the ground are the best for large patches of lawn because they are easy and reliable to use.
+Lawn sprinklers that are built into the ground are the best for large patches of the lawn because they are easy and reliable to use.
 With the timer set, the sprinklers will run on schedule with minimal worry.

 • Drip Irrigation